 MAGIC performed as expected.
-First, for each case, the temperature at a longer radial distance, R, was lower than at a shorter R. Second, the ceiling jet temperature was higher than the predicted hot gas layer temperatures for the respective cases.
-For example, at a relatively large radial distance from the fire, R = 4 m (13.1 ft), the ceiling jet temperature was just above 150 °C (302 °F) in Case 5.
-Recall that the predicted hot gas layer temperature for Case 5 was below 150 °C (302 °F).
-Another interesting observation is that the ceiling jet temperatures are higher in the closed room simulation (Case 1), compared to the open room simulation (Case 5).
+First, for each case, the temperature at a larger radial distance, R, was lower than at a shorter R. Second, the ceiling jet temperature was higher than the predicted hot gas layer temperatures for the respective cases.
+For example, at a relatively large radial distance from the fire, R = 4 m, the ceiling jet temperature was just above 150 °C in Case 5.
+Recall that the predicted hot gas layer temperature for Case 5 was below 150 °C. Another interesting observation is that the ceiling jet temperatures are higher in the closed room simulation (Case 1), compared to the open room simulation (Case 5).
 This behavior was also observed in the corresponding simulations with a 5-MW heat release rate.
-Consider, for example, the ceiling jet temperature profiles for Case 9.
-In this case, with an input heat release rate of 5.0 MW, the peak ceiling jet temperatures were above 600 °C (1,112 °F).
-The decaying nature of the heat release rate profile (resulting from an oxygen-limited environment) is also reflected, similar to the one observed for hot gas layer temperature.
+Consider, for example, the ceiling jet temperatures were above 600 °C. The decaying nature of the heat release rate profile (resulting from an oxygen-limited environment) is also reflected, similar to the one observed for hot gas layer temperature.

 Finally, Cases 7 and 15 are also relevant to the ceiling jet temperature.
 In this case, the input parameter of interest is the fire elevation (as opposed to the horizontal radial distance and heat release rate).
-For a fire located 2.3 m (7.6 ft) above the floor, the ceiling jet temperatures were above 250 °C (482 °F).
-Case 5, which had identical conditions but with a floor base fire, resulted in temperatures more than 50 °C (90 °F) lower.
+For a fire located 2.3 m above the floor, the ceiling jet temperatures were above 250 °C. Case 5, which had identical conditions but with a floor base fire, resulted in temperatures more than 50 °C lower.
 Figure 5-4 illustrates the temperature profiles for the ceiling jet in Cases 7 and 15.